 In this talk, Ross Piper invites you to take a closer look at the endlessly fascinating lifestyles of these creatures, including some of the species you can see in the Brecks.

 Dr Ross Piper is an entomologist and zoologist who lives in Mid Suffolk, but has travelled around the world searching for new species.
 Through his writing, talks and TV work he shares his fascination for the incredible living things that surround us.
 His latest book, How to Read an Insect, is an exploration of the extraordinary lifestyles of insects.

 Time: 7pm-8pm (Doors open at 6:45pm, talk commences at 7pm)

 Cost: This event is made possible with thanks to the support of the National Lottery Heritage Fund.
 The talk is free of charge for attendees.

-Booking required: Due to limited capacity, please book if you wish to attend.
+Due to limited capacity, please RSVP if you wish to attend.

 Travel: There are several large free car parks in Thetford town centre, within a short 5 minute walking distance from the Guildhall.
 Car parks locations include Cage Lane, and Tanner Street.
 The Guildhall is also located 10 minutes walk from Thetford bus station, and 15 minutes walk from Thetford train station.